 The silence is very still.
 He shifts, and his coat rustles.

-Then a large arm circles my shoulders.
-My breath halts as I hang suspended between fear and hope.
+Then beside me there is a stirring and I feel the weight of a large arm circle my shoulders.
+My breath halts and I hang suspended between fear and hope.

-My thoughts subside.
-I am aware again of the misty rain, millions of pin-droplets.
+My fearful thoughts subside.
+Again I feel the misty rain, millions of pin-droplets on my skin.
 I am breathing now.
 I discover I am warm, encircled.

 The seagull cries.
 Next to me a heart beats.